The World’s Leading Home + Housewares Show

 1985-1986

-NHMA experiments with event dates in April and November in Chicago.
-The November 1986 show celebrates the additional space available in the newly opened North Building.
+NHMA experiments with Show dates in April and November in Chicago.
+The November 1986 Show celebrates the additional space available in the newly opened North Building.

 1990-1991